-We had these for dinner on Friday night and they were excellent.
+We had these for dinner on Friday night with homemade challah bread and they were excellent.

 Then, the next day, I made them again for lunch, but this time with ranch instead of pesto and they were definitely better.

 Of course, I’d taken this picture when I used the pesto (along with a smear of mayo), and you’re welcome to use that if you WANT to, but I’d highly recommend going the ranch dressing route.

 Avocado and Turkey Paninis with Ranch Dressing